-Ancient author: Pseudo-Skymnos / Pausanias of Damaskos, Voyage around the Earth for Nikomedes, full work (link to Greek text).
+Ancient author: Pseudo-Skymnos / Pausanias of Damaskos, Circuit around the Earth for Nikomedes, complete work (link to Greek).

 In the process of describing this supposed journey, the author mentions many different peoples, sometimes providing certain details about their customs.
 But this nonetheless once again provides glimpses into a Greek perspective on the peoples of the Mediterranean overall.
 The author also reflects Ephoros’ division of the known world into four compartments based on peoples: Scythians (north), Indians (east), Ethiopians (south) and Celts (west) (link).